 Book Trim Size and Margins Guide

-Use this checklist to align trim, bleed, and margin decisions before upload so KDP Previewer checks stay clean and predictable.
+Use this checklist to choose trim size, bleed, and margins before upload so KDP Previewer checks stay cleaner and easier to understand.

-Use the table below as a quick working reference, then verify the latest KDP requirements before final upload.
+Use the table below as a quick working guide, then confirm current KDP requirements before final upload.

-Always evaluate margins in the exported PDF and KDP Previewer, not only in the editor view.
+Always judge margins in the final exported PDF and in KDP Previewer, not only in the writing view.

-If you must change trim size late, treat that as a new release pass: export again and rerun Previewer before publishing.
+If you must change trim size late, treat that as a fresh pass: export again and rerun Previewer before you publish.

 Numbers and Reference Tables